Neko3000/Iris.iOS/README.md

 [NPye13](https://www.deviantart.com/npye13/art/Ahri-594746695)</br>

 ## License
-Distributed under the MIT license.
+Distributed under the Mozilla license.
 See LICENSE for more information.